Ducted Air Conditioning System: Types, Working, Cost Guide

 What are the Drawbacks of a Ducted Air Conditioning System?

-Despite the various advantages, ducted air conditioning systems come with some drawbacks that you should be aware of.
+Despite their advantages, ducted air conditioning systems have drawbacks you should be aware of.
 They are:

 Ducted air conditioning systems are often more expensive than split-system air conditioners.
 The AC and duct installation cost range can vary between ₹25,000 per ton to over ₹1,00,000 per unit.